 Turn the Speed/torque Potentiometer to Increase or Decrease the Speed

 The Speed/Torque potentiometer here, is actually in charge of increasing or decreasing the voltage on the “S/T” in an analogue manner from 0V to 5V, so when you put the potentiometer on its maximum value (here 10kΩ) the voltage level at “S/T” input of SOLO will be around zero and subsequently the Motor will be stopped, and while you keep increasing the voltage on the “S/T” input by turing the same potentiometer, you are actually increasing the value of the voltage on “S/T” up to +5V which indicates the maximum achievable speed.
-The maximum speed depends on the nominal speed of your motor and the type of the motor you choose, look here for more information..
+The maximum speed depends on the nominal speed of your motor and the type of the motor you choose, look the datasheets for more information..

 Limit the Current Fed Into Your Motor